What’s the difference between a high risk (+ costly) vs. low risk startup creation process?

 - If there’s a fit, I will send you the registration form and a link to schedule the first deep dive hour-long call within 5 days.

-- How your initial solution (MVP) should look and function without necessarily building an advanced product or more features
+- How your initial solution (MVP) should look and function

 - How to find and attract the first or next paying customers

 - What you should specifically focus on in the next 3 months

 - Analysis and solutions to any challenges you are currently facing